 Hash Encoding

 Hash encoding is a straightforward task, as most programming languages provide functions that automate the process.
-For instance, in PHP, there is the «hash» function, which can operate with major encryption methods (sha, md, ripemd, tiger, crc, gost, snefru, fnv, haval), compatible with any blockchain intended to be developed.
+For instance, in PHP, there is the "hash" function, which supports major encryption methods (sha, md, ripemd, tiger, crc, gost, snefru, fnv, haval), compatible with any blockchain intended for development.

-In the following example, a PHP function named «createBlockHash()» is shown, which takes the variables $index (block number), $timestamp (timestamp), $previousHash (hash of the previous block), $data (may contain transaction metadata, text, or content to be recorded), and $permalink (permanent link to the content) to generate the block hash encoded in SHA-256.
-However, other relevant or representative data may be incorporated to configure the hash, such as the author’s name, email address, words located at specific positions in the text, the author’s public keys, etc.
+In the following example, a PHP function named "createBlockHash()" is shown, which takes the variables $index (block number), $timestamp (timestamp), $previousHash (hash of the previous block), $data (may contain transaction metadata, text, or content to be recorded), and $permalink (permanent link to the content) to generate a SHA-256-encoded block hash.
+However, other relevant or representative data can be incorporated into the hash configuration, such as the author's name, email address, specific words located at certain positions in the text, the author's public keys, etc.

 <?php